What Can I Do?

 Suicide is preventable.

 Do not shame them into staying or create a fear of eternal punishment to try and stop them.
 They already feel worthless.
 Remember, their path didn’t start with a suicide attempt.
-Their pain started long ago.
+Their pain is rooted elsewhere.
 There are many reasons a person is struggling with suicidal thoughts.
-It could be the result of a concussion.
-It can be a chemical imbalance.
-Whatever it is, it’s diminished their ability to identify and question their painful thoughts and beliefs are key to keeping them alive and aiding them to a happy, healthy life.
-Your job is to listen and help get them the help they need not diagnose them.
+It could be the result of a concussion or multiple concussions.
+It can be a chemical imbalance or a series of tragic events.
+Whatever it is, it’s diminished their ability to identify and question their painful thoughts.
+They believe their painful thoughts.
+Your job is to unconditionally love them.
+Be a friend.
+Provide a safe place to talk or cry or simply sit with them in silence.
+Ultimately, facilitate getting them help from a professional.

 I’ve outlined basic steps to follow to keep a person safe.
 This takes courage, straightforward questions spoken with love, and time.
 These steps can save a life.
 I recommend taking a QPR class to learn more.
 If you can’t find a class, sponsor one by contacting us.